 Whitney’s investment at The Lazarus Project of Knoxville originates from a sincere desire to minister to broken individuals who struggle with addictions and/or the clinical/legal struggles that often prevent individuals from becoming productive members of society.

-Whitney’s prior employment experiences further aide in her ability to ensure residents have access to appropriate resources required to be successful as she has been fortunate to hold positions with several medical and behavioral health care providers in the local area, community health and indigent care facilities, the Knoxville Police Department, the Tennessee Department of Correction, and Tennessee Bureau of Investigation.
+Whitney’s prior employment experiences further aide in her ability to ensure residents have access to the appropriate resources required to be successful.
+She has been fortunate to hold positions with several medical and behavioral health care providers, community health and indigent care facilities, the Knoxville Police Department, the Tennessee Department of Correction, and Tennessee Bureau of Investigation.